Book Your Appointment Now: $395-595* For Ceramic Window Tint Service Call 602-621-9695

 Is Ceramic Window Tint Worth the Price?

-Here's a similar chart to the last one, and you'll notice something very cool: even the lightest shade is still significantly higher performing than a regular film (even a very good one).
+Here's a similar chart to the last one, and you'll notice something very cool: even the lightest shade is still significantly higher performing than a regular film.
+And that "regular film" was a very good one in its own right!

 Ceramic TSER Chart